-For Georgia Medicare beneficiaries, fraud is not an abstract concern.
+For Georgia Medicare beneficiaries, fraud takes concrete forms.
 It is the unsolicited call asking for "your Medicare number to confirm benefits."
 It is the orthotic brace that arrives at the door without a doctor's order.
 It is the "free cancer screening" pitched at a community center booth.
 It is the telemedicine practitioner who issues a five-minute consult and then orders thousands of dollars of unnecessary equipment.
-The Eastern District of Georgia, the Northern District of Georgia, and the Atlanta-based Medicare Fraud Strike Force have prosecuted hundreds of these schemes over the past decade — many involving Georgia-based providers and many targeting Georgia beneficiaries.
+The Northern District of Georgia, the other Georgia federal districts, and the Atlanta-based Medicare Fraud Strike Force have prosecuted hundreds of these schemes over the past decade, many involving Georgia-based providers and many targeting Georgia beneficiaries.

 The federal anti-fraud framework rests on a network of statutes enacted over more than 160 years.
-The False Claims Act (FCA, 31 U.S.C. §§ 3729-3733) — originally enacted in 1863 during the Civil War as "Lincoln's Law" to combat Union Army contractor fraud — was substantially strengthened by the False Claims Amendments Act of 1986 (Public Law 99-562, October 27, 1986), the Fraud Enforcement and Recovery Act of 2009 (FERA, Public Law 111-21, May 20, 2009), and the Patient Protection and Affordable Care Act of 2010 (Public Law 111-148, March 23, 2010).
+The False Claims Act (FCA, 31 U.S.C. §§ 3729-3733), originally enacted in 1863 during the Civil War as "Lincoln's Law" to combat Union Army contractor fraud, was substantially strengthened by the False Claims Amendments Act of 1986 (Public Law 99-562, October 27, 1986), the Fraud Enforcement and Recovery Act of 2009 (FERA, Public Law 111-21, May 20, 2009), and the Patient Protection and Affordable Care Act of 2010 (Public Law 111-148, March 23, 2010).
 Section 1128 of the Social Security Act gives HHS OIG mandatory and permissive authority to exclude individuals and entities from Medicare and Medicaid.
 Section 1128A authorizes civil monetary penalties (CMPs).
-Section 1128B contains the Anti-Kickback Statute (AKS) — a criminal felony prohibiting payment for referrals of items or services payable by federal health care programs.
-Section 1877 — the Stark Law — prohibits physician self-referral for designated health services to entities with which the physician has a financial relationship absent a regulatory exception.
+Section 1128B contains the Anti-Kickback Statute (AKS), a criminal felony prohibiting payment for referrals of items or services payable by federal health care programs.
+Section 1877, the Stark Law, prohibits physician self-referral for designated health services to entities with which the physician has a financial relationship absent a regulatory exception.
 HIPAA 1996 Title II Section 1128C (Public Law 104-191, August 21, 1996) created the Health Care Fraud and Abuse Control (HCFAC) Program that coordinates federal anti-fraud efforts.

 This guide walks through what every Georgia Medicare beneficiary and provider should understand about the federal Medicare anti-fraud framework: the statutory authorities, the enforcement structure, the common schemes affecting Georgia beneficiaries, the reporting mechanisms, the beneficiary protections, and the provider compliance obligations.

-Key Takeaways (Callout)
+Key Takeaways

 The Federal Anti-Fraud Framework